baendlorel/archiver/README.md

 ### config

-Do some configuration about Archiver.
+Configure some properties of Archiver.

 #### option: alias

-Aliases will shorten the path shown in command `list` and `log`.
-But data files would still keep the full version.
-It is just for display.
+Aliases will shorten the paths shown in command `list` and `log`.
+However, Archiver will still keep the full version.
+This is just for display purposes.

 ```bash
 arv config --alias a=/b/c # path `/b/c/xxx` displays as `a/xxx`